-- 2.1 Payment of fees within the prescribed payment schedule shall be a condition for registration to pursue and /or continue with studies at the Institute, provided that the manner of payment shall be in accordance with instructions enunciated from time to time by the Board of Governors. - 2.2 Any student who has outstanding debts to the Institute out of either credit loss or damage of property of the Institute shall not be allowed to register for classes or sit for end of Semester examination. - 2.3 All official correspondence by students or by officials of the Students' Organization or officials of recognized student societies to Government Ministries, Parastatals, Non-governmental organizations, etc. shall be routed through the Dean of Students, the Deputy Rector - Academics, Research and Consultancy, and Rector as the case may be.
+- 2.1 Payment of fees within the prescribed payment schedule shall be a condition for registration to pursue and /or continue with studies at the Institute, provided that the manner of payment shall be in accordance with instructions enunciated from time to time by the Board of Governors. - 2.2 Any student who has outstanding debts to the Institute out of either credit loss or damage of property of the Institute shall not be allowed to register for classes or sit for end of Semester examination. - 2.3 All official correspondence by students or by officials of the Students' Organization or officials of recognized student societies to Government Ministries, Parastatals, Non-governmental organizations, etc. shall be routed through the Dean of Students, the Deputy Rector Academics, Research and Consultancy, and Rector as the case may be.

 - 2.4 Application for permission to make general collection of money, within the Institute, other than students' organization subscriptions or entrance fees for film shows and other functions shall be made to the Dean of Students through the students' organization.
 Collectors shall be required to submit to the Dean of Students a receipt in lieu of the collection, a statement of money received and show how the money has been or is to be expended. - 2.5 Every student on enrolment shall be supplied with a copy of these By-Laws or part of the Institute regulations for the time being in force.
 Acceptance of a place in the Institute is conditional upon agreement by the student to abide by the By-Laws.
-The operation and application of the By-Laws is without prejudice to the constitution and the general laws of the United Republic of Tanzania. - 2.6 Classrooms will be open for use from 6.00 am to 22.00 hours and not otherwise.
-Any student who will contravene this by-law will be charged and fined to pay not less than fifty thousand Tanzania shillings to subsidize for power bills. - 2.7 Such registration shall be renewed at each academic year.
-Any student who fails to meet any of the above conditions shall not be allowed to register his/her vehicle and therefore shall not enter the Institute premises with a vehicle.
+The operation and application of the By-Laws is without prejudice to the constitution and the general laws of the United Republic of Tanzania. - 2.6 Classrooms will be open for use from 7.00 am to 22.00 hours and not otherwise.
+Any student who will contravene this by-law will be charged and fined to pay not less than fifty thousand Tanzania shillings to subsidize for power bills.